hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.13.0 =
+* Fix enqueuing hCaptcha scripts on every page when Fluent Forms integration is on.

 = 4.12.0 =
 * Added 'hcap_print_hcaptcha_scripts' filter.
 * Added the ability to filter printing of dsn-prefetch link and inline styles.